ixofoundation/ixo-protocol/identifier/didixo.md

 The services of almost any other public blockchain network may also be accessed by entities, using the ixo blockchain.
 The DID Document for an Entity provides a decentralised record of the entity's ownership, control, services, linked resources, accorded rights, linked entities, and linked claims.
 This provides an extremely powerful framework for coordination, digital financing, and verification using the Internet of Impact.

-## Motivation

-### Recording verifiable claims about the state of the world

-### Resolving data across multiple systems

-### Chains of attribution

 ## Terminology

-### Decentralize Identifier (DID)
+### Decentralized Identifier (DID)

 As described in the [Decentralized identifiers (DIDs) specification](https://w3c-ccg.github.io/did-spec/), a DID is defined as consisting of three parts:

-1. The URL scheme identifier: "did".
+1. The URL scheme identifier: `did`.
 2. The DID method identifier.
-In this case "ixo".
 3. The DID method-specific identifiers.

-### Content ID

-### Key ID

-A key ID is the [Base58](https://en.wikipedia.org/wiki/Base58)-encoded, [SHA-256](https://en.wikipedia.org/wiki/SHA-2) digest of an entity's public key, which is stored in their DID document on an ixo blockchain ledger.

 ## ixo DID Method

-The namestring that identifies this DID method is `:ixo`.
+The namestring that identifies this DID method is `ixo`.

 A DID that uses this method MUST begin with the following prefix: `did:ixo`.
 In accordance with the DID specification, this string MUST be in lowercase.
-The remainder of the DID, after the prefix, is the entity identifier specified below.
+The remainder of the DID, after the prefix, is the ixo method-specific identifier, that has two parts:
+1. The blockchain **module identifier**, such as `entity`
+2. The cryptographic **key identifier**

-### Entity Identifier
+### Key Identifier

-### JSON-LD Context Definition

-### Core Data Model

-### Basic Concepts

-## Privacy Considerations

-Since DIDs can be resolved by anyone, care should be taken to ensure the DID Document does not contain any sensitive personal information.
-No personal information must be stored inin the DID document.

-## Reference Implementations

-## Implementation Notes

-#### Key-ID

-A key-id is the shorthand version of a public key that is calculated from the public key bytes itself.
-A key-id is the Base58 encoding of the SHA-256 digest of the public key.
-This allows for a uniform size naming scheme for DID documents that may have public keys of different sizes and of different algorithms.
+The key Identifier is the [Base58](https://en.wikipedia.org/wiki/Base58)-encoded, [SHA-256](https://en.wikipedia.org/wiki/SHA-2) digest of an entity's public key, which is stored in their DID document on any ixo protocol blockchain ledger.

 The ABNF of the key-id is as follows: